yoon-thiri04/Online-LMS-J2EE/README.md

 - Score assignments submitted by enrolled students.
 - Change password.
 - Create and manage quizzes.
-- View each student's Quiz scores.
+- View each student's Quiz Result inculding Started and Ended Datetime,Time taken,etc..
+- Also be able to review each enrolled Student's quiz answers.

 ### Registered User
 **Capabilities:**